Saint Sophia Cathedral, Harbin: Restoration of the Cathedral (Old Harbin Nostalgia)

 Following its designation in 1996 as a national cultural heritage site (First class Preserved Building), a newspaper article about the "hidden" cathedral prompted donations from locals to restore the church.
 Local corporations, individual businesses as well as workers from nearby department stores donated money to restore the cathedral and renovate the square.
-A total of 12,000,000 yuan (approximately $1.5 million US) was eventually gathered and the cathedral regained its visibility in 1997, as the surrounding buildings were torn down.
+A total of 12,000,000 yuan (approximately $1.5 million US) were eventually gathered and the cathedral regained its visibility in 1997, as the surrounding buildings were torn down.

 A new "Harbin Architecture Square" conspicuously highlighted the cathedral with a huge new fountain at its entrance.
 The European-looking space was assigned a new meaning as the embodiment of culture and art and was re-presented to the public as the proud heritage of the city.

 Museum

 As of 1997 the cathedral was turned into the Municipal Architecture and Art Museum (Harbin Architectural Art Gallery), showcasing the multi-cultural architectural developments of Harbin throughout the ages.
-At the official ceremony on September 2, 1997 to celebrate the restoration of Hagia Sophia Cathedral, Mayor Wang Guangdao underlined the cultural and economic benefits expected from the project:
+At the official ceremony on September 2, 1997, to celebrate the restoration of Hagia Sophia Cathedral, Mayor Wang Guangdao underlined the cultural and economic benefits expected from the project:

 "The restoration of Hagia Sophia Cathedral inspired the people of Harbin, raised the level of our culture, let the whole of China and foreign friends know China, and opened a way for faster economic development."

 The restoration was the culmination of the Harbin municipal government's attempt to turn the city's colonial era structures into tourist attractions by restoring and granting them landmark status.
 The restored structures are said to signify civilization (wenming) and culture (wenhua).